 This legal area can involve:

 As a public lawyer, you will have to cover a broad range of legal sectors that coincide with your work.
 Cases challenging a government decision can be initiated by a citizen who is unsatisfied with the authority or who asks the court for judicial review, which will oversee, evaluate and rule on the citizen’s claim.

 Public law tends to be a compulsory module at university and you can go on to study it in an LLM, at master’s level.
 You can then go on to qualify in the sector and practice as a lawyer.
 It can also be referred to as ‘Administrative Law’ at a professional level.

 On a day-to-day basis, you might have to:

 One of the main benefits of working in public law is that if you have a genuine interest in politics, how leading authorities govern society, or protecting citizens from unfair policies that infringe their rights, you will get to experience all of these.

 Public law is a fusion of different sections of the law, as well as public policies, government and citizens’ rights.
 It is a fast-paced, academically challenging profession.

 The top UK private practice firms specialising in this area of law are:

-A candidate that has a genuine interest in the how the government sets policies to govern society – whilst acting within the law, or candidates that have an interest in how the governing body functions as a whole, would suit a career in public law.
+A candidate that has a genuine interest in how the government sets policies to govern society or a more general interest in how the governing body functions as a whole, would suit a career in public law.